yrwang0913/WV_drug_policy_analysis/README.md

 In this project, we are going to **analyse the impact of the compulsory fill-in the form policy on the anti-psychotic drugs usage**.
 Did it really lead to an decrease, as planned, in the use of drugs?
 And what were to expect in the future after the policy intervention?

-###### The assignment of "Policy Analysis Using Interrupted Time Series Analysis" by Dr. Micheal Law, same data source.
+###### The assignment of "Policy Analysis Using Interrupted Time Series" by Dr. Micheal Law, same data source.